plone/training/theming/creating-customizing-templates.rst

     </a>
    </div>

-This is all to create a very simple template only View.
+This is all that's required to create a very simple template-only View.
 You can test the view now.
-The View needs some images to show, so we create a folder in Plone named ``slider-images`` and put some images inside.
-Then we call the View like this ``/slider-images/@@slider-images`` on this folder.
+For the View to show up, it needs some images to display.
+To supply the images, we can create a folder in Plone named ``slider-images`` and add some images there.
+Now we can browse to the View on this folder by visiting:
+``/slider-images/@@slider-images``
-This will render our markup we need to fill the slider.
+This will render the markup required to render the slider.

 Take over the dynamic slider content from Plone
 ***********************************************

-Now that we have our slider-images View which renders our HTML markup for the slider, we need to include that on the front-page.
-For that we use the possibility of Diazo to load the content from other URL's with the href-attribute.
+Now that we have our ``slider-images`` View which renders our HTML markup for the slider, we need to include that on the front page.
+For that, we use Diazo's ability to load the content from other URLs, using the ``href`` attribute:

 .. code-block:: xml